 Waltham Abbey Gardens has not told us about their dining options.

 No, Waltham Abbey Gardens is not wheelchair friendly.

-No, Waltham Abbey Gardens have stated they are not pushchair friendly.
+Yes, Waltham Abbey Gardens have stated they are pushchair friendly.